GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 I should have been I, before I became we.

-You must be ready to burn yourself in your own fla
+You must be ready to burn yourself in your own flame, how could you become new if you would not first become artist.

+Sometimes people don't want